cherrycho/WeWaterApp/README.md

 7. Click "Create Web Service" to deploy your backend.

 ### Frontend Deployment
-For deploying the frontend, consider using services like Expo for hosting the mobile app.
+For deploying the frontend, use services like Expo (what I use) for hosting the mobile app.

 ## Usage
 Once both the frontend and backend are running, you can access the app on your mobile device or emulator.
 The app allows users to input water quality data and receive predictions and recommendations based on the results.
+Users are also able to submit a feedback of real-time local water data.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you would like to contribute to the project.